 You can expect to spend more if you need to get a custom color from a premium automaker.
 Even worse, if the color needs to be created, you will need to visit a top-notch body shop, thereby adding more to the price.

 If there are no repairs needed, the paint job is straightforward and costs less.
-However, if you have deep scratches or imperfections to the paint, you will be spending more.
+However, if you have deep scratches or imperfections that need to be repaired as part of the paint job, you will be spending more.

 What happens after the paint is applied also affects the price.
 If the auto body shop finishes the job with a wash and wax, you aren’t going to spend much more.